uri-library-data-services/iassist-preview/content/blog/new-iq-issue-intro-editor.md

 the data set title.
 These fields have been discussed earlier during the last close to 50 years of documentation of data sets; and the fields are not so unambiguous now not to be discussed further.
-For instance a great many people can be called \"authors\" in the production of a data set, and the same data set can have several other relevant dates attached besides \"publishing date\".
+For instance a great many people can be called "authors" in the production of a data set, and the same data set can have several other relevant dates attached besides "publishing date".
 The authors recommend using the DDI elements but their main business is to propose some novel fields that are directly linked to the use of modern technology.
 First of all a Unique Global Identifier.
 The authors mention a naming resolution